siddharthyayavaram/CAIRE/README.md

 ### **Visualization**

-`eval/visualization.ipynb` visualizes the 1-5 scores for the example images:
+`eval/visualization.ipynb` shows the 1-5 scores and matched Wikipedia pages for the example images.

 ---
 ## Storage Requirements